Overview:Â

 sudo gluster peer status

-6. Add the New Brick to the Existing Volume: On web:
+6. Add the New Brick to the Volume

 sudo mkdir -p /mnt/glusterfs